-The Hyteairo project’s emblem, the Well-being and Health Sector Artificial Intelligence and Robotics Programme (#hyteairo) will support and speed up the utilisation of artificial intelligence and robotics.
-The Well-being and Health Sector AiRo Programme is a joint programme between all parties for communication and development.
+The Hyteairo project’s emblem, the Well-being and Health Sector Artificial Intelligence and Robotics Programme (#hyteairo), which ran from 23 August 2016 to 31 December 2021, aimed to support and speed up the utilisation of artificial intelligence (AI) and robotics in wellbeing services.

-The objective of the Well-being and Health Sector AiRo Programme is:
+The objective of the Well-being and Health Sector AiRo Programme was:

 - To speed up the utilisation of artificial intelligence and robotics in the well-being sector’s services and operating processes